ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 ### Compatibility

 JSON Schema   [iglu:com.snowplowanalytics.snowplow/javascript_script_config/jsonschema/1-0-0][schema]
 Compatibility r66+
 Data provider None

 ### Overview

 This enrichment lets you write a JavaScript function which is executed in the Enrichment process for each enriched event, and returns one or more _derived contexts_ which are attached to the final enriched event.

-Use this enrichment to apply your own business logic to your enriched events at the row-level (JavaScript functions across multiple rows are not supported).
+Use this enrichment to apply your own business logic to your enriched events at the row-level; JavaScript functions across multiple rows are not supported.
 Because your JavaScript function can throw exceptions which are gracefully handled by the calling Enrichment process, you can also use this enrichment to provide simple filtering of events.

 This is the field which this enrichment will augment: